Nigella Lawson: 2010–2014: Nigellissima and The Taste

 Lawson was featured as one of the three judges on a special battle of Iron Chef America, titled "The Super Chef Battle", which pitted White House Executive Chef Cristeta Comerford and Iron Chef Bobby Flay against chef Emeril Lagasse and Iron Chef Mario Batali.
 This episode was originally broadcast on 3 January 2010.
 Lawson's cookbook Kitchen: Recipes from the Heart of the Home (2010) is a tie-in with the TV series "Nigella Kitchen".
 This was shown in the UK and on the Food Network in the United States.

 Nigellissima: Instant Italian Inspiration was released in 2012.
 The 8-part TV series entitled Nigellissima was broadcast by the BBC.
 Lawson obtained work experience in Italy during her gap year.

 She travelled to the United States in 2013 and starred alongside Anthony Bourdain in the reality cooking show The Taste.
 The UK version of the show began airing on 7 January 2014 on Channel 4.
 Lawson was granted a visa to travel to the United States and travelled there for a continuation of the series.
-In 2014, Lawson was hired by a chocolate company to appear in an advertisement, the advertisement was filmed in New Zealand in May for a local confection manufacturer Whittaker's.
+In May 2014, Lawson travelled to New Zealand to film an advertisement for New Zealand chocolate and confectionery manufacturer Whittaker's.

-2015–present: Simply Nigella, Eurovision and MasterChef Australia
+2015–present: Simply Nigella, Eurovision and Australian Television

 The UK and US series of The Taste were both completed and in autumn 2015 Lawson began Simply Nigella for BBC 2.
 The focus was on comfort food, familiar dishes that are simple and quick to cook.

 Lawson was spokesperson for the United Kingdom in the Eurovision Song Contest 2015, giving the twelve points to Sweden's Måns Zelmerlöw and his song "Heroes", which went on to win the contest.

 It was reported on 18 January 2016, that Lawson would make a return to Australian television, joining the eighth series of MasterChef Australia as a guest judge, alongside the returning judges.
 She returned to the show for the tenth series in 2018 and eleventh series in 2019.

+In 2022, it was announced that Lawson would be returning to Australian television as a judge on the twelfth season of 7 Network's My Kitchen Rules.
+Lawson co-hosted and judged the first six episodes of the season alongside long term judge Manu Feildel before leaving the series after the first round of instant restaurants.
+In 2023, it was announced that Lawson would be returning to the show for its thirteenth season as a judge in Kitchen HQ alongside fellow returning judges Manu Feildel and Colin Fassnidge.